Flash mob wreaks havoc in heart of Hong Kong financial district

 "We want to enjoy air-conditioning and a beer with friends.
 No Hong Konger wants this (violence), but the government is forcing us to take things to such a dramatic (level)," he said.

-Police fired tear gas on Monday in Central, where some protesters also blocked narrow streets lined with banks, top-brand shopping malls and jewellery shops, most of which had pulled down their shutters.
+Police on Monday fired volley after volley of tear gas in Central, where some protesters blocked streets lined with banks, top-brand shopping malls and jewellery shops.
+Most had pulled down their shutters on Tuesday.

-There were chaotic scenes earlier on Tuesday as people thronged metro stations only to stream out shortly after, clogging footpaths as they queued for buses or alternative transport after some train services were suspended.
+Emily, in her 30s and working in the finance sector, was carrying a black leather shoulder bag and wearing a black mask and swimming goggles on the front line on Tuesday.

-Some roads were closed in the morning with long traffic jams building during rush hour, a day after some of the worst violence to rock the former British colony.
-A protester was shot by police and a man set on fire on Monday.
+In the bag was a bowl to cover tear gas canisters when they land on the street and a gas mask.

 "It is very inconvenient for me because I have a few meetings to go to in Central," said a 38-year-old man who gave his name as Rodney and who works as a legal consultant for an international firm.